 Key takeaways

-- From Dave Sifry — 18 specialized agents coordinate through an 11-phase pipeline from GitHub issue to merged PR
+- From Dave Sifry — 18 specialized agents coordinate through a 9-phase pipeline from GitHub issue to merged PR

 - Cross-model adversarial review: Claude writes code, Codex or Gemini reviews it — eliminating single-model blind spots